zhutoutoutousan/A-study-note-as-a-beginner/README.md

   - [Customize configuration](#customize-configuration)

 # Project plan:
-    This is mostly a study note by reading books(pdf included), also some side projects.
+- This is mostly a study note by reading books(pdf included), also some side projects.
+- Trim down size
 # Project setup
 ```
 npm install